webdavis/Homelab/README.md

 # Homelab

-This repo contains automation that bootstraps Raspberry Pis with services bound for my home network.
-The automation in this project includes the following:
+This repository automates the setup of Raspberry Pis with services for my home network.
+It makes use of the following tools:

-- [Ansible](https://www.ansible.com/) plays that manage the configuration of services on the device.
+- **[Ansible](https://www.ansible.com/):** Playbooks to configure services on each device.
-- [Docker](https://docs.docker.com/get-started/) containers that host and run services.
+- **[Docker](https://docs.docker.com/get-started/):** Containers that run and manage the services.
-- Wrapper scripts that ease the usage of the Ansible commands.
+- **Wrapper scripts:** Simplify working with Ansible and other tools in this project.

 ## Getting Started